 What about sugar-free kidney friendly candy?

-While sugar-free may be a good option for some of the kidney-friendly candies mentioned earlier, it doesn’t mean there should be a “free-for-all” with sugar-free versions of your favorite sweets.
+Sugar-free doesn’t mean there should be a “free-for-all” of your favorite sweets.

 Is chocolate bad for kidneys?